 Taking care of yourself is important, even as work intensifies as we move toward the end of the school year.

 It was a good reminder that what makes us happier and more efficient isn’t always intuitive.
-I recently interviewed (opens in new tab) Dr. Laurie Santos, a cognitive scientist who teaches the popular Yale University “happiness” class, and thought of something she said in a previous conversation we had.
+I'm reminded of something Dr. Laurie Santos, a cognitive scientist who teaches the popular Yale University “happiness” class, told me a few years ago when I interviewed her.

 “We think happiness is all about self-care and being selfish, and kind of treating yourself, but actually happy people tend to be more focused on others,” she said.
 “They do random acts of kindness, they give more to charities, they volunteer more of their time.”